Hafaykon/IT2901-bachelor/dashboard/TECHNICAL_README.md

 [Back to main README.md](../README.md)

 ## 1. Stack used

-The technology used for the backend is a combination of Django and Django Rest Framework (DRF) and SQLite.
+For the backend, we used for the backend a combination of Django and Django Rest Framework (DRF) and SQLite for the database system.
 For the frontend, we have used React and Typescript.

 - The database file is located in [dashboard/db.sqlite3](dashboard/db.sqlite3)
-- The python files are located in [dashboard/api](dashboard/api)
+- The backend files are located in [dashboard/api](dashboard/api)
-- The Typescript files are located in [dashboard/frontend/src](dashboard/frontend/src)
+- The frontend files are located in [dashboard/frontend/](dashboard/frontend/)

 ### MVT